castai/docs/docs/guides/kubernetes-permissions.md

 This section contains detailed description of all required permissions granted to CAST AI components.

-## CAST AI Agent permissions
+## CAST AI Kubernetes Agent permissions

-The Agent must be able to collect cluster operational details (snapshots) and provide them to the central platform to estimate whether there is an optimisation opportunity.
+CAST AI Kubernetes Agent must be able to collect cluster operational details (snapshots) and provide them to the central platform to estimate whether there is an optimisation opportunity.
 Thus, it must be granted with cluster wide permissions:

 | API Group       | Resources                                                                                               | Verbs                  |